How to Get Out of a Business Contract

 How to Avoid Getting Stuck in a Bad Contract

 When it comes to a contract, you should avoid it if the agreement doesn't match the business deal.
-It's vital that both parties agree upon business terms established in the contract.
-In addition, watch for language in the contract.
+Both parties must agree upon the business terms established in the contract.
+Also, watch for language in the contract.
 Some clauses to pay attention to include the following:

 - Integration clause.
 Also called entire agreement clause, it means that the contract is in complete agreement.
 All verbal agreements not included in the written contract are invalid.